Meccano: Other applications

 A large model, weighing approximately 500 kg and 23 m long, was built in September 2009 by TV presenter James May and a team of volunteers from the engineering department of the University of Liverpool, who created a Meccano bridge spanning the Leeds & Liverpool Canal in Liverpool.
 As with other models of this size and weight some non-Meccano parts were used.
 It was built from "[about] 100,000 pieces of real Meccano", taking 1,100 hours, and consisted of a 9 m "swing bridge" section, and a 12 m "drawbridge" section.
 A contender for the largest model on record was built in 2014 by Graham Shepherd of Grahamstown, South Africa.
 The fully motorised Krupp 288 Bucket Wheel Excavator (as used on large opencast mining) is complete with auxiliary conveyors.
 Construction utilised Meccano parts as well as replica and strengthened parts (thickened profile plates and high tensile bolts in areas carrying large loads).
 Shepherd reports the model as being 1,335 kg in mass and 17 ft tall.
 It required substantial timber support frames to facilitate final assembly.

-Meccano and Erector remain very versatile constructional mediums.
-Almost any mechanical device can be built with these systems, from structures, to complex working cranes, automatic gearboxes or clocks.
+Meccano and Erector remain versatile constructional mediums.
+Many mechanical devices can be built with these systems, from structures, to complex working cranes, automatic gearboxes or clocks.